shadowsocks/shadowsocks-org/src/content/en/download/01-clients.md

 ## Next Step

 Ready to use?
-Next, please navigate to [Quick Guide](/1.4/config/quick-guide.html)
+Just navigate to [Quick Guide](/1.4/config/quick-guide.html)